becoinc/beco_cordova_sdk/README.md

 BecoCordovaPlugin.getRefreshInterval(callback);
 ```
 #### Utility / Information
-Used to get various information about the Sdk, such as the version or current state of the scanner.
+Used to get various information about the SDK, such as the version or current state of the scanner.
 ```javascript
 BecoCordovaPlugin.getVersion(callback);
 BecoCordovaPlugin.getPlatformVersion(callback);